 “What is going to happen to you?” she whispered not taking her eyes off the trees.

-Barnaby continued to dig.
+Levi continued to dig.
 “What do you mean?”

 “I will miss you too.”

 A short while later Victoria heard the snap of a branch in the distance.
-She listened but heard nothing more and so she did not disturb Barnaby.
-She watched Barnaby chop at roots and then jump on his shovel, pushing it deep into the ground, before throwing heaping mounds of dirt onto his pile.
+She listened but heard nothing more and so she did not disturb Levi.
+She watched Levi chop at roots and then jump on his shovel, pushing it deep into the ground, before throwing heaping mounds of dirt onto his pile.
 A minute or so passed and as she glanced upward, she caught a glimpse of a man scampering from the cover of one tree to the cover of another.

-“Barnaby, Barnaby!” she whispered.
+“Levi, Levi!” she whispered.
 “I saw someone running through the trees.”

 He climbed out of the small pit he had already dug thus far never doubting her for a second and called out into the woods.
 “We already saw you.
 You might as well come out!” he shouted not fearing what may appear.
 Most all the fear in his tank had been burned through the night.

 The specter did not show himself but in the distance beyond, lanterns ignited and move towards his position.
 He gazed around and saw men appearing from the side and emerging from the marsh behind him.
-Many were pirates and a few were soldiers from other periods.
+Many were pirates and a few soldiers from other periods.